JustinBaldock/C64-SpyHunter/claude/Boat_River_Notes.md

    confirms the scripted sequence river-entrance -> boat documented piecemeal across snapshots.
 4. Row feature `$03` (between the two boat rows in segment `$11`) is not yet identified —
    candidate: a water-current/wake variant.
-5. Whether crashing into the water costs a life is unconfirmed (see above) — needs a paired snapshot capture in one continuous session.
+5. Crashing into the water costs a life — confirmed in code (see above).
 6. `OBJ_TBL63/6B/73` (all three set to `$02` together) is a shared boat/terrain-mode flag for NPC object slots, confirmed across all three water snapshots.
 7. `ROAD_FEATURE $14` (in the repeating `$12`/`$13` water loop) is a ~2.3%-per-pass random spawn